Saab 35 Draken: Saab 35D (David)

 The Saab 35D base aircraft differed quite a lot compared to previous variants.
 For one, it was fitted with the much stronger Rolls-Royce Avon Mk.60 (Avon 300 series) engine (Swedish designation RM6CS), which was license produced by SFA (today Volvo Aero) and fitted with a Swedish developed afterburner (EBK67), which could deliver 77.3 kN of thrust when using its afterburner.
 Secondly, the David featured increased internal fuel capacity for longer range.
-It also featured two hardpoints on the belly to be able to mount two 500 liter external drop tanks for even longer range missions (compared to one 530 liter drop tank for the 35A, B and C).
+It also featured two hardpoints on the belly to be able to mount two 500-liter external drop tanks for even longer range missions (compared to one 530-liter drop tank for the 35A, B and C).
 Despite having more fuel than its predecessors, the David was the fastest Draken version, capable of accelerating until out of fuel.

 In terms of armament and avionics, the J 35D was almost identical to the J 35B.
 It was fully integrated into the Swedish STRIL 60 system and was also fitted with a 'control data system', allowing the aircraft to receive digital orders from ground control.
 It also featured the same PS-03/A radar and S-7A-2 radar gunsight as the J 35B.
 Weaponry on the J 35D was at least initially equivalent to the J 35B.
 It had two 30 mm akan m/55 ADEN cannons in the wings with 100 rounds per gun, 4 inward hardpoints, 1 under each wing and 2 on the belly, for external air-to-air ordnance, as well as 6 outer hardpoints for air-to-ground rockets.
-In 1977, however, a new type of air-to-ground rocket became available to the J 35D, the 14.5 cm psrak m49/56 high-explosive anti-tank rocket and in 1978, a new type of air-to-air missile, the AIM-9J Sidewinder (Swedish designation RB 24J).
+In 1977, however, a new type of air-to-ground rocket became available to the J 35D, the 14.5 cm psrak m49/56 high-explosive anti-tank rocket and in 1978, a new type of air-to-air missile, the AIM-9J Sidewinder (Swedish designation rb 24J), later modified with an Ericsson laser proximity fuze, making it equivalent to the AIM-9P-3.
 Something noteworthy is that the J 35D was the last Swedish Draken variant fitted with 2 guns.